Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Conclusions

 \section{Conclusions}

-Recently, the interacting boson model with \textrm{SU(3)} higher-order interactions (SU3-IBM) was proposed \cite{Wang22,Wang20,Zhang22} to resolve the spherical nucleus puzzle \cite{Garrett10,Garrett12,Batchelder12,Heyde16,Garrett18,Garrett19,Garrett20} and the $B(E2)$ anomaly \cite{168Os,166W,172Pt,170Os}.
-Although this model can be obtained by only considering the \textrm{U(5)} limit and the \textrm{SU(3)} limit, the $\gamma$-soft rotational mode can emerge with (quasi)-\textrm{O(5)} partial dynamical symmetry.
-These results are extending our view of the interacting boson model (IBM).
-The successful descriptions of the two abnormal phenomena is also changing our view of nuclear structure and shape evolution.
-As said by Heyde and Wood:``sphericity is a special case of deformation." and ``the reference frame must be fundamentally one of a deformed many-body system." \cite{Heyde16}.
-Along the same lines, with the present paper we show that also $\gamma$-softness is a special case of deformation.
+Recently, the interacting boson model with \textrm{SU(3)} higher-order interactions (SU3-IBM) was proposed \cite{Wang22,Wang20,Zhang22} to resolve the spherical nucleus puzzle \cite{Garrett10,Garrett12,Batchelder12,Heyde16,Garrett18,Garrett19,Garrett20}, the $B(E2)$ anomaly \cite{168Os,166W,172Pt,170Os} and the prolate-oblate shape asymmetric evolution \cite{wang23,Werner01,Jolie03}.
+Although this model can be obtained by only considering the \textrm{U(5)} limit and the \textrm{SU(3)} limit, the $\gamma$-soft-like rotational mode can emerge.
+These results may extend our view of the interacting boson model (IBM).
+As said by Heyde and Wood: ``sphericity is a special case of deformation." and ``the reference frame must be fundamentally one of a deformed many-body system." \cite{Heyde16}.
 The emerging $\gamma$-softness may play a key role in the shift of perspective.

-Following the previous studies \cite{Wang22,wang23}, the emerging $\gamma$-soft rotational mode can be explored to explain the properties of $^{196}$Pt.
+Following the previous studies \cite{Wang22,wang23}, the emerging $\gamma$-soft-like rotational mode can be explored to explain the properties of $^{196}$Pt.
 In our studies, a special point, which is near the middle point of the degenerate line connected the \textrm{U(5)} limit and the \textrm{SU(3)} degenerate point, is explored.
 The purpose of this paper is only to explore the relationship between the emerging $\gamma$-softness and the $\gamma$-soft properties in realistic nuclei.
-Further detailed fitting will be done in future when other \textrm{SU(3)} higher-order interactions are introduced.
+Further detailed fitting will be done in future when other \textrm{SU(3)} higher-order interactions are introduced, which is related to the destructive interference effect in the triaxial rotor model \cite{Wood04,Wood08,Wood10}.

 Further investigation of the $\gamma$-rigid triaxiality is also important in the SU3-IBM.
 This is a delicate topic \cite{Nomura12}.
 The phase diagram of the SU3-IBM will be given in future, and it can offer meaningful guidance to the rigid triaxiality.
-6-$d$ interaction may be also valuable \cite{Isacker84}.
+6-$d$ interaction may be also valuable \cite{Isacker81,Isacker84}.
 Distinguishing between the different $\gamma$-softness and discussing the differences between the $\gamma$-softness and the rigid triaxiality are topics that require further exploration.